continuedev/continue/docs/docs/reference/Model Providers/ipex_llm.md

 }
 ```

 If you would like to reach the Ollama service from another machine, make sure you set or export the environment variable `OLLAMA_HOST=0.0.0.0` before executing the command `ollama serve`.
-And then set `"apiBase"` in Continue configuration to match the IP address / port of the remote machine.
+Then, in the Continue configuration, set `'apiBase'` to correspond with the IP address / port of the remote machine.
 That is, Continue can be configured to be:

 ```json title="~/.continue/config.json"
 {